Quire Formula Guide Permalink

 Note: The cases are insensitive, so typing something like cost or Cost means the same thing.

-For example, if you added two custom fields, one for the item ID, and another for the item name.
-You can type in something like below to put texts (in this case, the colon) in the results.
+For example, if you added two custom fields, one for the item ID, and another for the item name:

 id + ":" + name

-For example, if you want to call out the due date of a particular task, you can type something like below.
-And it will return the due date of the task with the ID#23 in the field.
+For example, if you want to call out the due date of task ID 23:

 #23.due